 - Do you have any questions from us?

 This is what you can ask them:

-- Will I get to attend any courses?
+- Will I get access to an online portfolio?

 You should ask any question which shows your interest in the job from a clinical and academic point-of-view.